synku20777/dzik118/README.md

 ## Roles and access control

 - **ADMIN**: manages one organization.
-This covers buildings, dwellings, periods, meter readings, billing rules, invoices, payments, and messages.
+This covers buildings, dwellings, dwelling account balances and adjustments, periods, meter readings, billing rules, invoices, payments, and messages.
 - **RESIDENT**: has access to one or more dwellings.
-A resident can submit readings and view their own invoices, payment history, and messages.
+A resident can submit readings and view their own invoices, outstanding balance, payment history, and messages.

 An admin from one organization cannot see another organization's data.
 A resident cannot see another resident's dwelling.
 See